evendoom/match_me/README.md

 Clicking the "Submit" button successfully triggers the EmailJS API written inside JS function "formSend".

+The button will also initiate a spinning circle that will disappear once feedback submission completes or fails.

 #### 4.3.3 - EmailJS

 EmailJS functionality for this project has been set up to send the user's comments to davidej.p.correia@gmail.com, whilst also sending a confirmation message to the user's email.